csxeba/brainforge/Readme.md

 [![codebeat badge](https://codebeat.co/badges/f72db301-fd66-4c05-b1ca-9b8c8196f06e)](https://codebeat.co/projects/github-com-csxeba-brainforge-dev)

 # Brainforge documentation

 Brainforge is an Artificial Neural Networking library implemented in **Python**, which only depends on **NumPy** (and optionally **Numba**, a jit compiler for Python and NumPy)

 ## Models

-A Neural Network can be considered as a stack of Layer instances.
-There are two possible configuration of models currently available in Brainforge:
+Brainforge treats neural networks as layer stacks with some learning logic applied to them.
+These concepts are separated in the API, so the building of an ANN is a two-stage process.
+1. A LayersStack instance should be created and populated with layers
+2. The LayerStack should be wrapped with some learning logic

+Currently the following learning wrappers are implemented:

-- BackpropNetwork, which uses a variant of Gradient Descent to optimize the weights
+- BackpropNetwork, which uses a selected variant of Gradient Descent to optimize the weights (see section **Optimizers** for more information)
-- NeuroEvolution, which uses differential evolution for optimization.
+- NeuroEvolution, which uses differential evolution for weight optimization

-These classes expect the following parameters at initialization time:
+### LayerStack - Specifiing the architecture

+#### Constructor parameters

-- *input_shape*: tuple, specifying the dimensionality of the data.
+- *input_shape*: tuple or int, specifying the dimensionality of the data.
 An InputLayer will be automatically instanciated based on this information.
 - *layers*: some iterable, holding Layer instances.
-Optional, layers can also be added to the network via the **add()** method.
 - *name*: string, specifying a name for the network, used in the **describe()** and **save()** methods.

 #### Methods
-For building the architecture:

 - *add*: expects a Layer instance, which is added to the top of the layer stack.
 - *pop*: deletes the last layer from the layer stack.
-- *finalize*: finalizes the model, making it ready to fit the data.
+- *feedforward*: performs a forward-propagation through the layer stack.
+- *get_weights* and *set_weights*.
+They accept a bool parameter (unfold and fold respectively) for convenience.
+- *reset*: reinitializes the layers randomly.

+#### Properties

+- *nparams*: returns the total number of trainable parameters

+#### Other info

+LayerStack can be iterated with a for loop, which yields the layers of the stack.

+### LearnerBase - Learning Logic Interface
+Every learning logic wrapper is derived from the abstract base class, LearnerBase, which specifies an interface for fitting.

+#### Constructor parameters

+- *layerstack*: either a LayerStack instance or an iterable containing layer instances.
-  - *cost*: string or CostFunction inste, specifying the cost (or loss) function used to evaluate the network's performance.
-See section: **Costs**
+- *cost*: eiter a string, specifiing a cost function or the instance of a ConstFunction subclass.
+See section **Costs** for more information.

-For model fitting:
+- *name*: optional string, used in persistance.

+#### Methods

-- *fit*: fits the model to the given data
+- *fit*: fits the model to the given data.
+Calls *fit_generator* in the background.
   - *X*: numpy array containing the training Xs (the independent variables)
   - *Y*: numpy array containing the training Ys (the dependent variables)
   - *batch_size*: the batch size of stochastic training.
 1 for on-line (per-lesson) training.
 Defaults to 20.
   - *epochs*: the number of epochs to train for.
 Defaults to 30.
-  - *monitor*: iterable, containing strings, specifying what runtime scores to monitor.
-Currently, only "acc" is supported.
-Defaults to nothingness (aka void or nihil).
+  - *classify*: boolean parameter, which determines whether to calculate classification accuracy along with cost during evaluation.
   - *validation*: tuple, containing separate X and Y tensors used to validate the network performance.
 Defualts to an empty tuple.
   - *verbose*: integer, specifying the level of verbosity.
 Defaults to 1.
   - *shuffle*: bool, if set, the Xs and Ys will be reshuffled before every epoch.
 Defaults to True. supported for monitoring the classification accuracy.
 - *fit_generator*: fits the model to an infinite generator, which spits out batches of learning data.
+Calls *epoch* in the background
 - *epoch*: runs a single epoch on the supplied data.
-- *learn_batch*: runs a forward and backward propagation and performs a single parameter update.
-- *backpropagate*: only available for BackpropNetwork.
-Backpropagates a supplied delta tensor and calculates gradients.

-For prediction and forward propagation:
-- *prediction*: forward propagates a stimulus (X) throught the network, returning raw predictions.
+Calls *learn_batch* in the background.
+- *learn_batch*: abstract method, derivatives must implement it.
-  - *X*: the stimulus
+- *predict*: performs a forward-propagation through the layer stack.
-- *classify*: wraps prediction by adding a final argmax to the computation, thus predicting a class from raw probabilities.
-- *evaluate*: evaluates the network's performance on the supplied tensors.
+- *evaluate*: evaluates the network's performance on some X and Y. Calculates the cost and can optionally return classification accuracy as well, if the parameter *classify* is set to True.
-  - *X*: the input tensor
-  - *Y*: the target tensor
-  - *classify*: bool, determining whether a classification accuracy should be used or only cost determination.

-Some utilities:
+- *cost*: an instance method, basically a function reference to the cost function.

+#### Properties
+- *layers*: a LayerStack instance.
+Can be iterated with a for loop.
+- *age*: 0 if the network is untrained.
+Incremented by 1 after every epoch.

+### BackpropNetwork - Gradient Descent learning

+Gradient Descent and derivatives are implemented as Optimizer subclasses.

+#### Constructor parameters

+- *layerstack*, *cost* and *name* are the same as in **LearnerBase**
+- *optimizer*: either a string specifiing an optimizer algorithm with default hyperparameters or the instance of an Optimizer subclass.
+See section **Optimizers** for more information.

+#### Methods
+- Methods from LearnerBase are inherited.
-- *reset*: reshuffle the weights of the layers, effectively resetting the net
+- *learn_batch*: fits the weights to a batch of data.
-- *get_weights*: extract the paramters from the layers.
-If unfold is set, the parameters are returned as one big vector.
-- *set_weights*: expects an iterable, ws.
-Sets the layers' weights according to **ws**. **ws** can be a flattened vector if this method's **fold** argument is set.
-- *get_gradients*: extracts gradients from the layers.
-Best to use together with *.backpropagate()*.
-- *gradient_check*: performs numerical gradient check on the supplied X and Y tensors.
-- *output*: property, returning the network's last output.
-- *nparams*: property, returning the total number of parameters in the model.

-### Autoencoder
-TBD
+- *backpropagate*: performs a backwards pass and returns all gradients concatenated to vector.
+Expects a matrix, *error*, which contains the output errors.
+Output errors can be obtained by calling instance.cost.derivative(prediction, target).
+- *get_gradients*: returns the gradients currently stored (from the last call of *backpropagate* or *fit_batch*).
+The parameter *unfold* can be set to False if the grads should be reshaped to the weights' shapes.

+#### Properties
+- *layers* and *age* are inherited from LearnerBase.
+- *optimizer*: can be used to directly call into the optimizer.

+### NeuroEvolution - Differential Evolution

+A simple genetic algorith is implemented in the submodule *evolution*.
+See more in section **Evolution**.

+#### Constructor parameters
+- *layerstack*, *cost* and *name* are the same as in **LearnerBase**.
+- *population_size*: how many sets of weights to keep in memory as individuals in a population.
+- *kw*: optional keywors arguments are passed down to an implicitly instanciated Population constructor.
+See section **Evolution** for more information. **on_accuracy** is one such argument which specifies whether to minimize cost or the classification accuracy directly.

+#### Methods
+- *learn_batch*: kwargs are supported for Population.run.
+Calling **fit()** or **fit_generator()**, these args are passed down to **epoch** and finally **learn_batch**.
+- *fitness*: the default fitness function, return the cost or the classification accuracy (depending on the value of the **on_accuracy** constructor parameter.
+- *as_weights*: upscales an individual (0-1) to the range (-10, 10)

+#### Properties
+- *population*: a Population instance with unfolded weight matrices as individuals.

 ## Layers
-Neural network operations are implemented as *Layer* subclasses and an ANN can be thought of as a stack of *Layer* instances.

 ### Core layers
 These layers are the ones used most regularily when working with ANNs.